tweag/nickel/RATIONALE.md

 ### Nix: JSON and functions

-Nix (sometimes call Nix expressions in full) is the language used by the [Nix package manager](https://nixos.org/).
+Nix (sometimes called Nix expressions in full) is the language used by the [Nix package manager](https://nixos.org/).
 It is a direct inspiration for Nickel, and writing packages for Nix is an important target use-case.